LaCapitainerie/PCS-API/README.md

 ### API error code

-Here are the various error codes that may occur in the event of an error in the program
+Here are the different error codes that the API can return

 | Code erreur | Description                                                                                                                                                    |
 |-------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------|